biemond/biemond-orawls/README.markdown

 it needs wls_setting and when identifier is not provided it will use the 'default'.

+xaproperties are case sensitive and should be provided as comma separated key=value.
+Use WLST and run ls() in the JDBCXAParams component of your datasource to determine the valid XA properties which can be set.

 or use puppet resource wls_datasource

     # this will use default as wls_setting identifier